Orientation will be a busy time, so it’s important to plan ahead for the program.

 - Orientation confirmation letter

 - AP Scores and/or Transcripts, if available

 - UM-Flint & UM-Dearborn Students Only - Your old MCard

 Online & Proctored Placement Exams

 The University of Michigan provides two types of placement exams for incoming freshmen: online and proctored (in-person) exams.
-The Math, Algorithmic Thinking, and Spanish exams, as well as the Directed Self-Placement for Writing are offered online.
+The Math and Spanish exams, as well as the Directed Self-Placement for Writing are offered online.
 Students must complete the online exams before attending orientation.

 All test results will be given to your academic advisor and reviewed with you during your advising appointment at orientation.
 Results cannot be provided ahead of time by the Office of New Student Programs or the individual departments.